Our Commitment To Privacy

 Attendance at our events, downloading our white papers and participating in our webinars is free of charge.
 Details of the Partners are shown on the relevant registration page on our website.
 Each Partner will act as "controller" of your personal data to the extent that they process it and will do so in accordance with applicable data protection legislation and their own data protection policy which we encourage you to read.

-We may make your personal data available to our sister company, Masterclassing Inc, who are based in the USA.
+We may make your personal data available to our sister company, Masterclassing Inc, who is based in the USA (and vice versa).
 The USA does not have the same data protection laws as the United Kingdom and EEA.
 Any such transfer of your personal information will be subject to the European Commission approved standard data protection clauses as permitted under Article 46(2)(d) of the General Data Protection Regulation that are designed to help safeguard your privacy rights and give you remedies in the unlikely event of a misuse of your personal information.

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.